N-R-K/ChibiHash/README.md

 * When you need very strong probability against collisions: ChibiHash does very minimal amount of mixing compared to other hashes (e.g xxhash64).
 And so chances of collision should in theory be higher.

+## Unofficial ports

+A list of unofficial ports to other languages is [maintained here](https://github.com/N-R-K/ChibiHash/issues/4).